sirodoht/deferred-acceptance-algorithm/README.md

 example), for whom the solution will always be optimal (but not from the point of view of the accepting/rejecting participants (men in our example).

-> The above adapter from Wikipedia: https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm
+> The above adapted from Wikipedia: https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm

 [deferred-acceptance.ipynb](deferred-acceptance.ipynb) is a Jupyter notebook, which goes through a non-optimised and easy to reason implementation of the